DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > [!item]+ **Beacon of Private Sanctum**
 > *Wondrous item, rare*
 >
-> When its command word is spoken, this six-inch iron cage gains the effects of a *private sanctum* spell.
+> Once per day (resetting at dawn), the bearer of this six-inch iron cage may speak its command word to cast *private sanctum* with no material components.
 When cast indoors in this way, the *private sanctum* extends no further than the walls of the structure that contains it.
->
-> Once activated, the beacon can’t be activated again until the next dawn.

 ### St. Andral’s Church
 If the players pass <span class="citation">N1.
 St. Andral’s Church (p.
 97)</span> during the daytime, read: